Our Curriculum

 Out of School Learning (OSL) and Extra-Curricular Activities

-• GCSE OSL runs every Wednesday after school from 3pm-4pm.
+• GCSE OSL runs every Monday after school from 3pm-4pm.

-• KS5 OSL runs every Wednesday after school from 3-4pm in the Library.
+• KS5 OSL runs every Tuesday after school from 3-4pm in the Library.

 • During World Book Week there are opportunities for pupils to sign up to sessions with visiting authors, illustrators and writers.